Serving new arrivals. Serving long-time residents. Serving the South Side.

 Neighbors Helping New Neighbors South Side started as a Facebook group for South Side residents to work together to welcome new arrivals.
 Most new arrivals came from Venezuela, Haiti and Latin American countries; they often fled economic instability, political persecution, and threats of violence.

 We had to adapt quickly to respond to their needs.
-We connected immigrants with local shelters; helped parents enroll their children in Chicago Public Schools; stocked food pantries and free stores; and taught ourselves immigration law to assist new arrivals as they applied for asylum.
+We connected immigrants with local shelters; helped parents enroll their children in Chicago Public Schools; stocked food pantries and free stores; and taught ourselves immigration law to assist new arrivals as they applied for TPS and asylum.

 Our free store, La Tiendita, began with volunteers going from house to house to collect donations and delivering them to makeshift migrant shelters in Chicago police stations.
 We eventually opened a physical location in Washington Park, and in April 2024, we moved to our new home inside the Coppin Community Center, a social service nonprofit that has long served South Side residents.
 In doing so, we committed ourselves to serving all Chicagoans, not just new arrivals.